renato-favarin/covid_ICU_prediction_at_sirio_libanes/README.md

 For each of these rounds, datasets were reworked, in addition to hyperparameter tuning.

 In summary about the reworks in the dataset:
-- rounds 1 and 2: after the first data treatment, including forward filling and backward filling to fill missing values (always considering the patient's own data); in addition, 1 patient was removed for extreme lack of data and 32 were also removed for having already arrived at the hospital and being forwarded directly to the ICU because; the difference between round 1 and 2 is that from the second onwards, cross-validation was adopted. <br>
+- **rounds 1 and 2**: after the first data treatment, including forward filling and backward filling to fill missing values (always considering the patient's own data); in addition, 1 patient was removed for extreme lack of data and 32 were also removed for having already arrived at the hospital and being forwarded directly to the ICU because; the difference between round 1 and 2 is that from the second onwards, cross-validation was adopted. <br>
-- round 3: it was performed a feature selection  in which features with more than 0.90 of the Pearson correlation coefficient between themselves were excluded (only one of these highly correlated features was maintained).
+- **round 3**: it was performed a feature selection  in which features with more than 0.90 of the Pearson correlation coefficient between themselves were excluded (only one of these highly correlated features was maintained).
 From the 229 original columns, 59 remained. <br>
-- round 4: another feature selection was performed, this time using the SelectKBest method and selecting 10 features, in addition to performing the one hot encoder for the feature that brings the age range (originally ranging between 1 and 9).
+- **round 4**: another feature selection was performed, this time using the SelectKBest method and selecting 10 features; in addition, the one hot encoder was performed for the feature that brought the age range (originally ranging between 1 and 9).
+From the 229 original columns, 9 remained and 1 was transformed into 10 others, totaling 19 columns.
-- round 5: after the identification of a small data leakage from ICU windows during the first data treatment, data for nearly 60 patients where this happened were excluded based on the round 3 dataset.
+- **round 5**: after the identification of a small data leakage from ICU windows during the first data treatment, data of nearly 60 patients where this happened were excluded based on the round 3 dataset.

 ## Hyperparameter tuning
 As the objective of this work is to provide a machine learning overview using Python language, a slow and visual process was used to adjust the hyperparameters.